PREDICT-EPFL/polydome/README.md

 ## Brief Description

 HVAC system data from an entire building, called Polydome.
 The time-series dataset (12k+ points) is collected in two seasonal periods (summer and winter) with a 15-minute sampling frequency.
 In particular, part of the dataset contains the occupancy and CO2 values (1k+ points).

+Besides, it contains the template code for the paper "Data-driven input reconstruction and experimental validation".

 The database is built based on risk-br's structure by Emilio Maddalena.

 ## Long Description